opencog/opencog/opencog/nlp/learn/README.md

    * Open `params.txt` and make sure the cnt-mode used for observing is still being used.
 Also, if you want to give weight to the word-pairs MI (multiplied by 1/separation), assign mst_dist="#t".
-Set exp_parses as true if you want to export the actual sentence parses to a txt file.
+Set the export parses variable to true (exp_parses="#t") if you want to export the actual sentence parses to a txt file.
 The parameter cnt_reach does not have an effect at this stage, you can leave it as is.

 5) In your working directory run the following:
    ```